 Featuring Nashville hot chicken hanging from naked (no heat whatsoever) to Napalm (Nashville hot + Carolina reaper), Palmer's offers something for everyone in the group.
 Pick your heat level and choose from bone-in chicken plates, sandwiches, salads, or jumbo tenders.
 Cool down with a fresh and frozen mason jar cocktail like a frosé or mint julep.

 You can't talk about fried chicken in Dallas without a mention of Rudy's, one of the most popular fast food chicken joints in the city.
 Rudy's fans can't stop raving about the restaurant's special secret seasoning used on piping hot chicken and golden-brown fries.
 Depending on the time of the day you visit, prepare for a line at this neighborhood favorite, but trust me; it's worth the wait!

 Most know Pecan Lodge for its mouthwatering brisket, pulled pork and beef ribs; however, the fried chicken adds just another reason to make sure you visit this Dallas staple.
-The fried chicken is a family recipe which comes from Pecan Lodge co-founder, Diane Fourton's Mamaw.
-The recipe is simple combo of buttermilk, flour, salt, black pepper and onion powder.
+The fried chicken is a family recipe that comes from Pecan Lodge co-founder, Diane Fourton's Mamaw.
+The recipe is a simple combo of buttermilk, flour, salt, black pepper and onion powder.
 I have no doubt it tastes just like Mamaw's!

 Brick and Bones

 Have a late-night craving for fried chicken? (they're open until 2 a.m.!)
 Look no further than Brick and Bones in Deep Ellum.
 The options are endless here – get your chicken naked (no batter), sexy (no batter with hot chicken oil) or hot (batter with sauce and mixed peppers) – whichever way you get it, you can't go wrong.